adamtilson/ense271/lab-1/lab-doc.md

 8. Slice and Serve

-    - Have the business people decide which features need to be in each release, by drawing additional jagged lines across the remainder of the poster.
+    - Have the business people decide which features need to be in each successive release, by drawing additional horizontal jagged lines across the remainder of the poster.

-## What we're left with...
+## Result

 - We’ve found dependencies.
 We’ve found criticality.
 - We know the features set to get your system up and running.